xindicdance/cv/README.md

 EDUCATION
 - Choreomundus – International Master in Dance Knowledge, Practice and Heritage, UCA, NTNU, UR, SZTE (09/2022-Present)
-Areas of Interest: movement practices in everyday life, dance in contemporary China, dance and technology B.A.
+*Areas of Interest: movement practices in everyday life, dance in contemporary China, dance and technology*
+- B.A.
 Philosophy, Beijing Normal University, Beijing, China (09/2018-07/2022)
-- Areas of Interest: Aesthetics, Phenomenology of the Body, Gender, Sexuality and Performance
+*Areas of Interest: Phenomenology of the Body*

 <br/>
 <br/>